AndrewSchenk24/AndrewSchenk24.Github.io/schools.md

 ### Visualizations in Tableau- The Analysis:

-The data used in this analysis is real data taken from the Massachusetts Department of Education (DOE) website and compiled in a data set that can be found here.
+**The data used in this analysis** is real data taken from the Massachusetts Department of Education (DOE) website and compiled in a data set that **can be found here**.
 This dataset contains 302 attributes on 1861 schools in the state of Massachusetts with each row in the data set representing an individual school.
 This analysis was completed in Tableau to visualize the pertinent data points and to address the questions posed by the Department of Education.
 Tableau is a great tool to use for this analysis as the relatively complex information contained in the data set can be easily communicated to the non-technical stakeholders who have requested and are interested in understanding this data.
 Please explore the full Massachusetts DOE overview dashboard created for this project on my Tableau Public.